Environmental Justice Champions: Working Together Addressing the Impact of Climate on Health

 • Team-building exercises.

-• Participate in weekly small group virtual sessions and independent work focused on advocacy projects related to climate change and health.
+• Participate in weekly small group virtual sessions (Monday and Wednesday) and independent work focused on advocacy projects related to climate change and health.

 • Complete weekly self-guided, self-assessed reading and assignments designed to supplement didactic training and increase engagement and interaction between students and faculty.